German companies take coronavirus state aid yet still plan on paying billions in dividends | DW | 21.04.2020

 As Niamh Brennan explains, the pay out of dividends is a two-part process.
 The executive board of directors typically proposes a dividend payout at the AGM (and gives notice of the plan ahead of the AGM), at which the shareholders then vote on the proposal.
 She says the responsibility of shareholders to look beyond their own short-term interests should not be overlooked.

-"I don't think we should simply let them off the hook as easy as that, they have a responsibility to act in the best interests of a company as well as the executive board," she told DW.to act in the best interests of a company as well as the executive board," she told DW.
+"I don't think we should simply let them off the hook as easy as that, they have a responsibility to act in the best interests of a company as well as the executive board," she told DW.